upspin/upspin/doc/security.md

 private key, and sending the ciphertext to a storage server and metadata to a directory server.

-The specific ciphersuite used is selectable (choices are plain text, meaning no encryption, and elliptic-curve; more may arise) and defaults to P-256 for the elliptic curve algorithm, AES-256 for data encryption, and SHA-256 for checksums.
+The specific ciphersuite used is selectable and defaults to P-256 for the elliptic curve algorithm, AES-256 for data encryption, and SHA-256 for checksums.
 The entire system is written in Go, is open-source, and uses Go's standard